BlidDev/Niv/README.md

-# Nest
+# Niv
-Nest is a fairly simple interpreted langauge written in Rust, being the unofficial spritiual succesor of [Glang](https://github.com/BlidDev/Glang).
+Niv is a fairly simple interpreted langauge written in Rust, being the unofficial spritiual succesor of [Glang](https://github.com/BlidDev/Glang).

-The main goal behind this project was to make a langauge capeable of nested expressions (like `printf("%d\n", 1 + 1)` for example).
+The main goal behind this project was to make a langauge capeable of ed expressions (like `printf("%d\n", 1 + 1)` for example).

 If you want to learn more about the development of this langauge check out the [video](https://www.youtube.com/@BlidDev) I made about the process.

 ## Wiki
-Nest holds a detailed wiki about almost every aspect of language, check these two pages out to get started:
+Niv holds a detailed wiki about almost every aspect of language, check these two pages out to get started:
 * [Installation](wiki/installation.md)
 * [Setting up and running your first project](wiki/first_project.md)

-Other pages can be found over in the [wiki](https://github.com/BlidDev/Nest/wiki) tab.
+Other pages can be found over in the [wiki](https://github.com/BlidDev/Niv/wiki) tab.

 ## Code example:
 Here is an example code sinppet that prints your info using sturcts: